danyliu9/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple tic-tac-toe game done in Java
+A tic-tac-toe game done in Java.
+I used Swing to design the GUI.